umbraco/UmbracoDocs/umbraco-cms/Reference/Language-Variation/index.md

 # Language Variation

-Introduced in Umbraco 8, Language Variation allows you to have several different variations of content based on a language culture.
+Language Variation allows you to have several different variations of content based on a language culture.
 In the documentation there are several other useful articles about the feature:

 - [Getting started with Language Variants](../../Fundamentals/Backoffice/Variants/index.md)
 - [Rendering variant values](../../Fundamentals/Design/Rendering-Content/index.md)